telekons/42nd-at-threadmill/README.md

 presentation](https://www.youtube.com/watch?v=ncHmEUmJZf4) for an
 introduction to both tables.

-We use SSE2 intrinsics for fast probing, and optionally use AVX2 for faster byte broadcasting.
-This library requires a post-2.0.5 version of SBCL, so that we can use some instructions introduced to the assembler around then.
+~~We use SSE2 intrinsics for fast probing, and optionally use AVX2 for faster byte broadcasting.
+This library requires a post-2.0.5 version of SBCL, so that we can use some instructions introduced to the assembler around then.~~ This branch uses no vector instructions.
+Don't use this branch!
+It is only here so I could check if the fast probing actually made the hash table faster.

 ## Pictures of a benchmark